When to visit the vet?

 Prevention

-Good hygiene and care of the eyes, including avoiding traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries. and treating eye infections promptly, are also important preventive measures.
-If there are signs of eye problems, veterinary advice should be sought immediately to prevent the symptoms from worsening.
+Good eye hygiene and care, including avoiding traumas and timely treatment of eye infections, are also important preventive measures.
+If there are signs of eye problems, veterinary advice should be sought immediately to prevent symptoms from worsening.

 For dogs with known genetic predispositions, genetic counseling or an adapted breeding strategy can help reduce the risk for offspring.
 Avoiding environmental factors that could lead to eye irritation, such as dust or chemical vapors, also plays a role in the preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of synechiaeSynechiae are adhesions between two tissue or organ surfaces that are normally separate.
 They can occur as a result of inflammatory conditions, injuries, or surgical procedures..